-- a blood test
+- blood test

-- a CT scan
+- CT scan

-- an MRI scan
+- MRI scan

-- a lumbar puncture, or spinal tap
+- lumbar puncture, or spinal tap

-If OTC medications aren’t working for you, make an appointment with your doctor.
-They may be able to recommend alternative treatments or prescribe a strong medication to help alleviate your symptoms.
+If OTC medications aren’t working for you, reach out to your healthcare provider.
+They may be able to recommend alternative treatments, prescribe a stronger medication, or adjust your treatment plan in some other way to help alleviate your symptoms.